gravitational/careers/challenges/product/challenge-2.md

 ### Interview Process

-You will join a Slack channel with the interview team.
-The team consists of the peers who will be working with you.
+You will join a Slack channel with the interview team that consists of peers who will be working with you.

 Ask them about the culture, work and life balance, or anything else that you